 KNOWING WHO YOU ARE

-Are you confused about how differently people react?
+• Are you confused about how differently people can react?

 If you’re in a group and two people started arguing, what’s your automatic response?
 Anxiety?
 Stomach in knots?
 Do you withdraw or the words disappear and you can’t think what to say?
 Do you get stressed and worry about interacting with certain people or groups?
 Then you would benefit from understanding and recognising your “automatic” physical and emotional responses when under pressure through developing your self-awareness.
 Being able to recognise emotions, triggers and needs of yourself and your team will help you interact and build better working relationships, as well as help reduce stress levels.